This Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!

 - Stir your risotto every 30 seconds - 1 minute, a bit of shaking is also recommended.
 I like to shake the pot with one hand and mix the rice with a wooden spoon with the other.

-In Italy, risotto is basically an entree and is usually served on its own, just like pasta.
+In Italy, risotto is main course and is usually served on its own, just like pasta.

 But you can serve it as a side with almost any meat, from chicken to fish, scallops, and beef.